sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/job.md

 ## Coal India Limited (Full-time)

-During my 2 years tenure in Coal India, I was posted at Ningha Colliery, Sripur area, ECL, West Bengal, India.
-In-charge of overall electromechanical engineering activities (working load – 7 MVA) of an underground semi-mechanized coal mine.
+During my 2 years tenure in Coal India, I was posted at Ningha Colliery, Sripur area, ECL (a subsidiary of Coal India Limited), West Bengal, India.
+In charge of overall electromechanical engineering activities (working load – 7 MVA) of an underground semi-mechanized coal mine.

 ![plot](/images/IMG-20211007-WA0018.jpg)

 ### Key achievements ###
-1. Designed power supply LT overhead lines more than 5 km in length worth more than 30 lakhs
+1. Designed overhead line infrastructure (5 km in length) for power supply in the vicinity of Coal Mine.
+Work order worth more than 30 lakhs INR.
 2. Surveyed off 2 trucks and 1 jeep car after completion of their life cycle.
 3. Spearheaded a team of 5 supervisors, 15 electricians, and 20 electric helpers for round-the-clock operation and maintenance of electrical and mechanical equipment of Ningha Colliery in the Sripur area.
 4. Achieved Zero accidents, zero serious injuries and zero material losses, and 8% production increment from on a YoY basis in the duration of aug’2016 to July'2018.